-- All replica / imitation or airsoft firearms are supplied and controlled on set by the Film Armorer. - Any replica / imitation or airsoft firearms are not removed or taken from set. - Any replica / imitation or airsoft firearms are not left unattended. - FILMWEAPON CAD required. - All crew in Hi-visibility jackets - Film signs - Permissions granted by land owners/borough film office - Local residents letter dropped.
+- All replica / imitation or airsoft firearms are supplied and controlled on set by the Film Armorer. - Any replica / imitation or airsoft firearms are not removed or taken from set. - Any replica / imitation or airsoft firearms are not left unattended. - FILMWEAPON CAD required. - The MPS Film Unit will require Armorers name, company name and phone number or responsible person's name and number for the FILMWEAPON CAD.
+We will also require type of firearms, amount of firearms on location, do you plan to discharge, if so how? - All crew in Hi-visibility jackets - Film signs - Permissions granted by land owners/borough film office - Local residents letter dropped. - FILMWEAPON CADS ARE ALSO REQUIRED WHEN FILMING INTERNALLY AND OUT OF PUBLIC VIEW